Defending high value civil fraud claims

 - Breach of trust in context of employment/partnership/deputyship

 Many civil fraud claims begin with the claimant seeking and obtaining a freezing injunction.
 These orders can be particularly draconian, both in terms of limiting a defendant's access to funds and also in terms of the urgent disclosure obligations they may impose on a defendant.

 In short, to ensure that you have the best team fighting for you and to maximise your prospects of success.
 Expert representation in this field is vital in order to formulate the appropriate strategy and achieving the most favourable outcome.

 Our work and client care is of the highest standard.
 Every matter has partner involvement.
-We work with a range of top barristers, to suit most budgets.
+We work with a range of top KCs and junior barristers, to suit most budgets.